finbourne/lusid-sdk-python-preview/sdk/docs/InstrumentsApi.md

 limit = 56 # int | When paginating, limit the number of returned results to this many. (optional)

 try:
-    # [EARLY ACCESS] Get the time series of an instrument property
+    # [EXPERIMENTAL] Get the time series of an instrument property
     api_response = api_instance.get_instrument_property_time_series(identifier_type, identifier, property_key=property_key, identifier_effective_at=identifier_effective_at, as_at=as_at, filter=filter, page=page, limit=limit)
     pprint(api_response)
 except ApiException as e: